Senku Ishigami by Virtuals (SENKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Senku Ishigami by Virtuals Historical Price

-According to the latest data gathered on Senku Ishigami by Virtuals live price page, the current price of Senku Ishigami by Virtuals is 0USD.
-The circulating supply of Senku Ishigami by Virtuals(SENKU) is 1.00B SENKU , giving it a market capitalization of $126.45K.
+According to the latest data gathered on Senku Ishigami by Virtuals live price page, the current price of Senku Ishigami by Virtuals is 0.00013902USD.
+The circulating supply of Senku Ishigami by Virtuals(SENKU) is 1.00B SENKU , giving it a market capitalization of $133.69K.

 The Senku Ishigami by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SENKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.